RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Module_2_Notes.md

 - **Familiarity**: Fake emotional connections to exploit.
 - **Trust**: Emotional relationship to exploit.
 - **Urgency**: Quick response demanded without questions.

+# The first things to do during a data Breach:
+Remember to stay calm and methodically contain the breach.
+This means you need to stop the data loss as your number 1 priority.
+A secondary thing to do is then analyze how the breach happened.

+# Introduction to the eight CISSP security domains, Part 1